Piecewise rational rotation-minimizing motions via data stream interpolation: Preliminaries

 \subsection{PH quintics}

 Let us now review the characterization of quintic PH curves, the class of PH curves considered in our algorithms.
-In particular, we will study the family of PH quintics which share the same tangent indicatrix.
+In particular, we will study the family of PH quintics which share the same tangent indicatrix, \ls{considering B\'ezier representations, defined in terms of Bernstein polynomials }

 Given a second degree pre-image in B\'ezier form,